 How to Prevent Heartburn

 If you occasionally experience the horrible sensation of a heartburn, you can manage the discomfort with medications that are accessible over the counter.
 Furthermore, making lifestyle or dietary changes can also prevent heartburn altogether.
 For instance, certain foods and drinks are more likely to bring on heartburn, meaning that you should avoid them in order to prevent this pain.
-As such, be mindful of the following foods and drinks, which are known for commonly causing heartburn:
+As such, be mindful of the following foods and drinks, which are known for commonly causing heartburn:- Spicy foods

 - Alcohol